Webdev-DavidM/Todo-drag-and-drop/README.md

 ## Features

-- A user can navigate the site
+- The user can create a todo
-- They can add products to the cart, if the user tries to add more than in stock a warning message is shown
-- The user can log in and sign up
+- The user can update a todo
-- The user can only checkout if they are signed in
+- The user can delete a todo
-- Local storage saves their cart
-- Responsive website- changes layout on mobile, tablet and desktop
+- The user drag and drop the todo the relevant column
+- Changes are saved to a database

 ## Screenshot